Cognigy/Documentation/docs/insights/time-zone.md

 # Time Zone

-Insights can present time-based data, accounting to a user's time zone.
+Insights can present time-based data according to a user's time zone.
 !!! note
     In OData feed time is always in UTC format.
 You should take this into account if you compare it with Insights.